 We were told the Germans might use poison gas.

-Contributed by Robert Louis Curl
+Written in 2017 by Robert Louis Curl (1925-2023)

-We had a quartermaster, signalman, sonarman, two radiomen, two machinist-mates and three gunners-mates.
+We had a quartermaster, signalman, sonarman, two radiomen, two machinist-mates and three gunner's mates.
 There were only two bunks on this 56-foot craft.
 We survived on K and C rations for three weeks in Normandy.
 Usually we were land-based most of the time.
-Nine of these Landing Craft Control LCC's were built — five for the Atlantic Operations and four for the Pacific Operations.
+Nine of these Landing Craft Control LCC's were built -- five for the Atlantic Operations and four for the Pacific Operations.

 I was separated from my crew and assigned to accompany three of these boats on a Liberty ship headed for Plymouth, England.
-We arrived in February 1944 and trained for amphibious landing until about the middle of May, 1944.
-I was again separated from my crew and sent to Fahnouth, England for Overlord briefing.
+We arrived in February 1944 and trained for amphibious landing until about the middle of May 1944.
+I was again separated from my crew and sent to Falmouth, England, for [Operation] Overlord briefing.
 There was a scale model of Omaha Beach that showed everything about the area.

-Each of the five Landing Craft Controls was assigned to lead-in the first wave on each of five beach areas.
+Each of the five Landing Craft Controls was assigned to lead in the first wave on each of five beach areas.
 My LCC 1O was assigned to lead in the first wave on Omaha Beach and stay there 1,000 yards off the beach for each successive wave to follow us.
-We were told the Germans might use poison gas and we were to wear impregnated clothing and armbands that would detect poison gas.
+We were told the Germans might use poison gas, and we were to wear impregnated clothing and armbands that would detect poison gas.

 The men began to wait until the landing craft rose and then jumped from the ship to the landing craft.
 Many men wound up with broken bones and other injuries since the timing of the jump was crucial.
 After the sea calmed, they resumed the transfer by climbing down the cargo nets.

 About sundown that first day, two German planes came in strafing Omaha Beach and amazingly did not strike a single steel cable that was attached to the many barrage balloons.

-A few days later we were directed to do hydrographic work for the sinking of several old Liberty ships and one French battleship in order to form a breakwater harbor for the landing supplies.
-We were recommended for the Bronze Star for this work, but as far as I know none of us ever received one.
+A few days later, we were directed to do hydrographic work for the sinking of several old Liberty ships and one French battleship in order to form a breakwater harbor for the landing supplies.
+We were recommended for the Bronze Star for this work, but as far as I know, none of us ever received one.

-After three weeks we were dispatched to Corsica and Sardinia to prepare to lead the first wave in the invasion of Southern France.
-Three months after the successful invasion, we were sent home to the States on 30-days leave.
+After three weeks, we were dispatched to Corsica and Sardinia to prepare to lead the first wave in the invasion of Southern France.
+Three months after the successful invasion, we were sent home to the states on 30 days' leave.